 As you may know, my younger (and only) brother is in the seminary.
 This year, referred to as his Spirituality Year (SY), he goes on a media fast – no phone, no computer, no music.
 It is hard and yet I’m so inspired by him because of it.
 What that means is that in order to communicate we write letters.
 I’ve taken it upon myself to write him in the most random, weird, crazy cards I can find.
 This is no easy mission.
 I use birthday cards and change it to say “Happy

 Birthday Random Day Of The Week”, but even that gets old.
 So, if you have any cards you are willing to add I will give you full credit when I send them (and let you know the resulting reaction).
 Or, if you know some stores where I can find inexpensive random cards, let me know!
-[I’m pretty creative when it comes to cards, they can be birthday cards, get well cards, congrats on your new house – so long as they are random I can make them work!]

 This week I have a bit of Biblical goodness for y’all!
 I’m currently enrolled in this fabulous thing in the Archdiocese of Denver (have I mentioned lately how much I love the AoD?) called the Catholic Biblical School.
 It is a four-year school in which we go through and learn about every single book in the Bible.
 There is no other school like it in the country.
 I’m currently in year one and we just finished up Genesis.
 Chapters 37-50 are all about Joseph (not the one Mary marries).
 In the end (read the rest of the story for yourself, it is pretty rad) he tells his brothers, “Even though you meant harm to me, God meant it for good, to achieve this present end, the survival of many people” (Gen 50:20).
 This verse truly gave me pause and made me realize that even if people mean us harm, God means everything for good, according to His perfect plan.
 Something to think about when you feel that people aren’t being nice to you or that evil is afoot.
 God can use even the most depraved evil to bring about good.
 How?
 That is His business (thank goodness), but He is good and He can.
 And He does.